eonx-com/easy-monorepo/packages/EasyApiPlatform/docs/config.md

 weight: 1001
 ---eonx_docs---

-# Configuration - Hacking the EasyApiPlatform
+# Configuration

-Welcome to the dark side of Symfony.
-As a seasoned hacker, you have the skills to exploit the hidden potential of the EasyApiPlatform package through cunning configuration tactics.
+To customize the EasyApiPlatform package for your Symfony application, you can use a configuration file.

-## Configuration Files - Your Playground
+## Configuration files

-Venture into the heart of the EasyApiPlatform package by infiltrating the configuration files.
-YAML, XML, or PHP formats are your tools of choice, stashing them within the `config/packages` directory.
-Name them with style - `easy_api_platform.<format>`.
-Assume control with the root node named `easy_api_platform`.
+For Symfony applications, the EasyApiPlatform configuration file can be written in YAML, XML, or PHP format.
+It should be placed under the `config/packages` directory with a name like `easy_api_platform.<format>`.
+The root node of the configuration must be named `easy_api_platform`.

-For the elite hackers who embrace [Symfony Flex][https://flex.symfony.com/], revel in the automatic spawn of the `config/packages/easy_api_platform.yaml` configuration file.
+If you're using [Symfony Flex][https://flex.symfony.com/], the `config/packages/easy_api_platform.yaml` configuration file will be automatically created for you.

-## Configuration Options - Masterful Manipulation
+## Configuration options

-Now, witness the art of masterful manipulation through the labyrinth of configuration options, an enigmatic dance with the EasyApiPlatform bundle:
+The following configuration options are available:

-- `advanced_search_filter`: Unleash the power of the mysterious `\EonX\EasyApiPlatform\Filters\AdvancedSearchFilter` API Platform filter.
+- `advanced_search_filter`: Configures options for the `\EonX\EasyApiPlatform\Filters\AdvancedSearchFilter` class.
-    - `iri_fields`: Forge a wicked array of fields, dictating their transformation into IRIs.
-The default is yours to command - `[]`.
+    - `iri_fields`: An array of fields to be treated as IRIs.
+Defaults to `[]`.

-## Example Configuration File - The Hackers' Code
+## Example configuration file

-Behold the secret code - the `easy_api_platform.php` configuration file, the key to unlocking untold power:
+Here's an example of a configuration file named `easy_api_platform.php` for Symfony:

 ```php
 <?php